 - 13.00 lunch

 - Evening off, enough time for playing more chamber music.
-Sometimes special sessions such as lectures about the music and a dance workshop for all
+Sometimes special sessions such as lectures about the music and a vocal workshop for all

 after party at the camp fire

 Read more about Bechyně, the place where the course will be held:

 Roeland Gerritsen: "To make music on a high level (with qualified teachers AND students) at a unique location in Europe in a fantastic atmosphere, I can heartily recommend this to anyone"

 The tutors of this course are passionate specialists in their fields: Dirkjan Horringa, Enrique Gómez-Cabrero Fernández, Cassandra Luckhardt and Mitchell Sandler.
 Marco Vitale will arrive a few days later, in time for the tutors' concert and for coaching the continuo players in the small ensembles and the Bach's Czech contemporaries programme.

 In order to register, please fill out this form and pay a deposit of EUR 200 (which is of course refundable in case you cannot be placed).